coolsoftwaretyler/openerr/readme.md

 ## Code style

 We use the `.editorconfig` and a modified `.eslintrc` from the [Node.js Style Guide](https://github.com/felixge/node-style-guide).
 The modified `.estlinrc` is only different in that it uses ES6.
+ESLint has been added to `npm run pretest`, so will fire before testing, or can be run on its own if you like.

-Running `npm pretest` will also run [Prettier](https://prettier.io/) with the correct settings to meet our ESLint config.
-This runs before `npm test` as well.
+You can run `npm run prettier` to run [Prettier](https://prettier.io/) with the correct settings to meet our ESLint config.

 ## Versioning